 The concern of the Syrians

-“People didn't need this, it's already hard to make a living here.
-This incident has certainly affected the lives of many families and caused them to lose their income, ”an unnamed resident of Baniyas told CNN.
+"People did not need this, it is already difficult to make a living here.
+This incident has certainly affected the lives of many families and caused them to lose their income," an anonymous resident of Baniyas told CNN.
 Syrians interviewed also report that the Syrian government is not adequately addressing the severity of this spill Petroleum.
 The country is grappling with the economic crisis due to the war, the rapid depreciation of its currency and the fallout from the closure of Covid-19.

 The government only sent squads with sponges and water pipes; they don't have the ability to deal with this.
 You can't clean the sea with sponges